Manasvini1106/Independent_Study/README.md

 To run BayMax locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/yourusername/BayMax.git`
+1. Clone the repository: `git clone https://github.com/Manasvini1106/Independent_Study`
-2. Install the required dependencies: `pip install -r requirements.txt`
-3. Run the Django development server: `python manage.py runserver`
+2. Run the Django development server: `python manage.py runserver`
-4. Access the application at `http://localhost:8000` in your web browser.
+3. Access the application  in your web browser.

 ## Contributing